Menu

 Lasagna Stuffed Pasta Shells

-My recipe for Lasagna Stuffed Pasta Shells stars a savory beef-and-ricotta filling, tender shells, and a delicious saucy base with a melted cheese topping – and best of all, it’s totally simple to make!
+Lasagna Stuffed Pasta Shells are made with a savory beef and ricotta filling, tender shells, and a delicious saucy base with a melted cheese topping!

 close up top view of pasta shells stuffed with beef and topped with shredded cheese and marinara